-- What plan should I choose?
-It depends where you're going and what you're doing.
+- The plan you choose.
 A comprehensive international policy provides broader coverage than a basic policy, so it costs more.
-You have to decide whether the short term saving is worth the potential risk.
+You have to decide whether the short-term saving is worth the potential risk.

-- Does where I'm going affect the price?
+- Where you are travelling to.
 Some regions of the world are much riskier than others to visit.
-Travel to such dangerous areas will be reflected in the cost of your premium.
+Travelling to dangerous areas will be reflected in the cost of your premium.

-- How does my age affect the cost of the policy?
-The older you are, the more likely you are to suffer from illness and have to make a claim.
+- Your age.
+The older you are, the more likely you are to suffer from illness and to have to make a claim.
 Your premium costs more as a result.

-- Which excess should I choose?
-You can elect to pay a higher excess in the event that you make a claim, which can let you enjoy a lower premium.
+- The excess you choose.
+You can elect to pay a higher excess in the event of a claim, in exchange for a lower premium.

-- Is the length of my trip a factor?
+- The length of your trip.
 The longer your trip is, the more you can expect to pay.

-- I need additional cover, how much more is it going to cost me?
-You may decide to select extra cover options to increase the level of cover your policy provides.
-Of course, adding more features to your policy means that you should expect to pay more.
+- Additional cover.
+You may decide to select extra cover options to increase your level of cover.
+Of course, adding additional features to your policy means that you should expect to pay more.

-Australia Post cover many pre-existing conditions automatically.
-Conditions you are automatically covered for include:While Australia Post insurance covers all of these conditions automatically, it is important to consult the PDS and read the conditions of cover.
-For example, you are covered for bowel/breast/colon/kidney/prostate cancer, provided you were diagnosed with the cancer more than six months ago and the cancer has not spread in the last six months.
+Australia Post covers many pre-existing conditions automatically, including:While Australia Post Travel Insurance covers all of these conditions automatically, it is important to consult the PDS and read the conditions of cover.
+For example, you are covered for bowel/breast/colon/kidney/prostate cancer, provided you were diagnosed with the cancer more than six months ago and it has not spread in the last six months.

 What if my condition isn't listed?